-Gervais' beaked whale signals have energy concentrated in the 30-50 kHz band (Gillespie et al., 2009), with a peak at 44 kHz (Baumann-Pickering et al., 2013).
-While Gervais' beaked whale signals are similar to those of Cuvier's and Blainville's beaked whales, the Gervais' beaked whale FM pulses are at a slightly higher frequency than those of the other two species.
-Similarly, Gervais' beaked whale FM pulses sweep up in frequency (Figure 7).
-The IPI for Gervais' beaked whale signals is typically around 275 ms (Baumann-Pickering et al., 2013).
+Gervais' beaked whale signals (Figure 7) have energy concentrated in the 30-50 kHz band (Gillespie et al., 2009), with a peak at 44 kHz (Baumann-Pickering et al., 2013).
+While Gervais' beaked whale signals sweep up in frequency and are similar to those of Cuvier's and Blainville's beaked whales, the Gervais' beaked whale FM pulses are at a slightly higher frequency than those of the other two species.
+The IPI for Gervais' beaked whale signals is typically around 275 ms (Baumann-Pickering et al., 2013; Figure 8).